-- Welcome everyone. - Introductions.
-Introduce yourself and other presenters/team members. - Provide overview of workshop. - Discuss the different types or categories of colleges. - Present the PowerPoint. - Optional Activity: Discuss the difference between jobs and careers.
+- Welcome, everyone. - Introductions: Please introduce yourself and other presenters and team members. - Provide an overview of the workshop. - Discuss the different types or categories of colleges. - Present the PowerPoint. - Optional Activity: Discuss the difference between jobs and careers.
 Model how to complete the Career Guidance Washington 9.16 Career Focus Career Quiz.
 Help students identify their career field of interest.
-Encourage students and families to explore types of jobs that are in that field. - Allow time for questions. - Thank families for coming.
+Encourage students and families to explore the types of jobs in that field. - Allow time for questions. - Thank families for coming.